clojurists-together/clojuriststogether.org/content/news/2019/september-2019-monthly-update.md

 This is a total bliss, I tell ya.

 Jack-in and Connect

 * The Customizable Connect Sequences are released, including the No-prompting Jack-in mentioned in the last report.
 It has been iterated on and some bugs are also squashed.
 * Fix Figwheel Main deps added to non-cljs projects
-* Support connecting to Leiningen and CLI project using shadow-cljs watcher *S upport for launching with user aliases/profiles
+* Support connecting to Leiningen and CLI project using shadow-cljs watcher
+* Support for launching with user aliases/profiles

 Other

 * More accurate code completion lookups (by giving the nREPL completion middleware more context for the lookup).
 * By PR: Keep focus in editor when evaluating to the REPL Window
 * By PR: Close java processes when clsoing or reloading VS Code.
 (On Windows, where VS Code fails to clean up Jack-in processes for us.)